a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Create a new folder.
 Select the folder, and use Special > Lock.
 Add a file to the folder.
 Ensure that the file is not locked.
 Select the folder, and use File > Delete.
 Click OK to confirm the deletion.
 When a prompt is shown to confirm deleting a locked file, verify that the folder's path is visible in the progress dialog.
 * Launch DeskTop.
 Create a new folder.
 Create a second folder inside it.
 Select the second folder, and use Special > Lock.
 Add a file to the second folder.
 Ensure that the file is not locked.
 Select the first folder, and use File > Delete.
 Click OK to confirm the deletion.
 When a prompt is shown to confirm deleting a locked file, verify that the second folder's path is visible in the progress dialog.

+* Launch DeskTop.
+Click to open the File menu.
+Without clicking again, move the mouse pointer up and down over the menu items, while simultaneously tapping the 'A' key.
+Verify that the key presses do not cause other menus to open instead.

 ## Shortcuts